-We intend to use the net proceeds from this offering of Series C Preferred Units for general partnership purposes, including funding capital expenditures and the repayment of indebtedness under our revolving credit facility.
+We intend to use the net proceeds from the sale of Series B Preferred Units for general partnership purposes, including funding capital expenditures and the repayment of indebtedness under our revolving credit facility.
 We may temporarily invest the net proceeds in short-term marketable securities until they are used for their stated purpose.
 See "Use of Proceeds."